vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 What I mean to say, is that they think as if *embeddings are semantics*.
 I can't blame them.
 After all, if you ask the model, it will claim that *embeddings capture semantics*.

-When they speak, they will put words together that *appear* close in the embedding space, but are actually unrelated with respect to their real semantics.
+When they speak, they will put words together that *appear* close in the embedding space, but are actually unrelated with respect to their true semantics.
 This is just a matter of training data: both for the professor and the model.
 Without enough good quality data, embeddings will tend to just capture which words occur together, rather than how they are related.
-Of course, a professor should be able to think with grounding, so I can give the model a pass here.
+While a professor should be able to ground word semantics in reality, the model cannot, so I can give the model a pass here.

 <!--
 If insufficient data is available, then the model will emit things that are adjacent in the embedding space.
 The 'intelligence' appears when the suitable training data exists to actually disambiguate the semantics of words that appear close, but are actually different.